jadecobra/python_tdd_exercises/source/AttributeError.rst

     E    AttributeError: 'function' object has no attribute 'attribute_0'

 * I wonder if it is possible to define an attribute in a function and access it from outside the function.
-I change ``module.py``
+I add an attribute to ``Class`` in ``module.py``

   .. code-block:: python